costanzasimoncini/k-DCE/README.md

 Open the `main.m` script and set the parameters specific to your data.
 Compulsory variables to define are:

-	> - img_folder   : the folder where you saved your Nifti images
+	- `img_folder`   : the folder where you saved your Nifti images
-	> - t            : the acquisition times of your DCE data, in seconds
+	- `t`            : the acquisition times of your DCE data, in seconds

 Run the `main.m` script in Matlab.